shankar-dh/Typer-NEXRAD/README.md

 Created five user functionalities in Typer

-1. createuser - Creates user with their username, password, and their tiers and uploads them to database `typer_t7 createuser <username> <passwod>`
+1. createuser - Creates user with their username, password, and their tiers and uploads them to database<br>
+  `typer_t7 createuser <username> <passwod>`

 2. download - Download files from users public s3 bucket by specifying the file name